 If you don't live a life in service of a greater good, you've gotta at least die a death in service of a greater good, you know?
 And I fear that I won't get either a life or a death that means anything.

-augustus-waters greater-good life
+life augustus-waters greater-good

 He could very likely have appealed for leniency.
 At least he could have saved his life by agreeing to leave Athens.
 But had he done this he would not have been Socrates.
 He valued his conscience--and the truth-- higher than life.

-greater-good life philosophy sacrifice truth values
+philosophy life truth values sacrifice greater-good

 Bahujanahit?ya bahujanasukh?ya lok?nukamp?ya: For the good of the many, for the happiness of the many, out of compassion for the world.